Net-Base Maintenance

 Technical assets become readable again

-Documentation, component knowledge, deployment steps and critical data paths are made visible so the system does not depend on individual people.
+Documentation, component knowledge, deployment steps and critical data paths are made visible so the system does not rely on the knowledge of individual people.

-Why mere bug-fixing for Delphi systems often no longer suffices
+Why pure defect maintenance for Delphi systems is often no longer sufficient

-Many evolved applications are strong functionally but have been extended in technical layers over years.
+Many evolved applications are functionally strong but have been extended in layers over years.
 This creates release risks, hidden couplings and a form of maintenance effort that can no longer be resolved by individual hotfixes.

-That is precisely why we do not start support with a blanket full renovation, but with clarity.
+That is why we do not start support with a blanket complete remediation, but with clarity.
 Which areas are unstable?
 Which reports or interfaces are critical?
 Where is business logic embedded in form code?
 Which database paths are slowing things down?
 Which deployment steps are risky?
-Only when these questions are answered can maintenance become economical.
+Only when these questions are clarified can maintenance become economically viable.

-This work has a very direct effect in daily operations.
+This work has a very direct effect in daily operation.
 Releases become calmer, incidents can be isolated more cleanly and new requirements no longer have to fight the same old couplings every time.
-This way Delphi support stops being firefighting and becomes technical stewardship of the installed base.
+That way Delphi support ceases to be a firefighting operation and becomes technical stewardship of the estate.

 • targeted stabilization of existing Delphi applications